Search for manufacturer by MAC address:

 Since 01.01.2014 it is possible for manufacturers who have a lower need for MAC addresses to register a smaller/cheaper block with MAC addresses.
 For this a MA-M block (for 4096 MAC addresses) or MA-S block (256 MAC addresses) is available.
 Before 01.01.2014, an Individual Address Block (IAB) was available for this purpose, whereby this database is no longer maintained by the IEEE.

 In addition to the MAC addresses for network devices, it is also possible to reserve a MAC block for applications that do not require a globally unique MAC identifier.
-These are listed under the name Company ID (CID).
+Some smartphones use these MAC areas to disguise the owner while searching for a known Wifi network.
+These MAC ranges are listed under the name Company ID (CID).

 Further details on the individual vendor databases can be found on the IEEE FAQ page.